neumino/thinky/documentation/api/model.md

 - `rightKey`: the field of `OtherModel` used to perform the join.
 - `options`: set the field `init` to `false` if the indexes were already created and do not want `thinky` to try to create them.
+You can also specify a string for `type` which will be used to differentiate the table if you link multiple times the same mdoels.

 We __highly recommend__ to use the primary keys for the fields used to perform the join.
 If you do not, read carefully [the article](/documentation/relations/) dedicated to relations